maddigits/maddigits.github.com/_posts/2012-08-14-gwt-bootstrap-2040-released.md

 ---
 layout: post
-title: "GWT Bootstrap 2.0.4.0 released"
-description: "our first version coming out! take a look!"
+title: "GWT Bootstrap 2.0.4.0 released - our first version coming out! take a look!"
-category: code
-tags: [gwt-bootstrap, java, gwt, twitter-bootstrap, maven]
 ---
-{% include JB/setup %}

 For those wo don't know, [GWT-Bootstrap](http://gwtbootstrap.github.com) wants to port the [Twitter Bootstrap]() widgets to GWT compatible and easy to use components/widgets.